comapi/ddg-cpaas-quickstarts/README.md

-# dotdigital CPaaS Quickstarts
+# Dotdigital Enterprise Communications API Quickstarts
-You can find code examples and quick starts for [dotdigtal's CPaaS APIs](https://dotdigital.com/engagement-cloud/real-time-apis/) and SDKs here.
+You can find code examples and quick starts for [Dotdigtal's Enterprise Communications API](https://docs.cpaas.dotdigital.com/) and SDKs here.

 *Note:* These examples are designed to simply illustrate how our APIs and SDKs work and should not be considered production ready.